Skip to main content

 What is amoxicillin?

-Amoxicillin is a broad-spectrum antibiotic that your vet may prescribe to your dog.
+Amoxicillin is a broad-spectrum antibiotic, part of the penicillin family, that your vet may prescribe to your dog.
 Broad-spectrum means that this medication can treat a range of bacteria, including gram-negative and gram-positive bacteria.

 Amoxicillin works by attacking the formation of the cell wall of the bacteria.
 This means that it can kill bacteria and even help prevent new bacteria from being able to develop.